 3D pen vs 3D printers

 But if you are thinking that there is some connection between 3D printers and 3D pens.
-Because both are used for printing then my friend you are wrong.
+Because both are used for printing then my friend, you are wrong.
 There’s no relation or connection between 3D printers and 3D pens.
 They both are designed for different functions.
-The 3D pen uses plastic to draw an object or a structure; solely you hold the extruder in your hand instead of let motors, and a laptop does the work.
+The 3D pen uses plastic to draw an object or a structure; solely you hold the extruder in your hand instead of letting motors and a laptop do the work.

 To draw the 3D object using your pen.
 All you need to do is fill your pen with the plastic filament that comes with the kit.
 The heating technology utilized in the pen can mechanically heat the plastic.
-Eventually, the plastic turns from solid to the liquified state and at this stage you’ll just about draw something.
-That you just need to together with your 3D pen.
+Eventually, the plastic turns from solid to the liquid state and at this stage, you’ll just about draw something.
+You just need to do that together with your 3D printing pen.
 And you’ll draw on surfaces like walls, furniture, and plastic.

 Note: To help you narrow down your options, we’ve listed out the most popular 3D pens that people are using this year.